Building a Community, for Autism

 Once the family openly shared Liam’s diagnosis, “we were met with lots of support and love, and not just from family and friends.”
 Other parents told her that they also have a child with autism, something they had not mentioned to her before.

 She also spoke with parents of autistic adults who, decades earlier, had lobbied government agencies and insurance companies about autism services.
-Because of their advocacy, Liam had an easier time getting autism services and therapies than many children did in the 1990s, she says.
+Because of their advocacy, Liam had an easier time getting autism services than many children did in the 1990s, she says.
 “I’m so grateful for all the things [those parents] had to do to get to where we are today.”

 Like those parent “pioneers,” she says, she wanted to do her part to make life better for future generations.